Radiotelephony Made Easy

 When the student has gained sufficient confidence and a satisfactory standard has been achieved, a date and time will be arranged for them to take the oral examination.
 Having satisfactorily completed the written and oral examination, an application will be made to the CAA for the grant of the Radiotelephony Licence.

-If you have any questions, please contact our in-house RT Instructor, Malcolm Dobson, on 07770842143
+If you have any questions, please contact our operations team on the number below.

 Reference material: AFE study book 2, AFE Communications revision or Pooleys RT Manual.